News & Views

 The best way to prevent people from coming into contact with electrical hazards at work is to make sure your appliance and equipment are tested regularly for damage and faults.
-The Australian Standard AS/NZS 3760 regulates the test and tag industry; it issues guidelines around ensuring electrically safe workplaces.
+The Australian Standard AS/NZS 3760regulates the test and tag industry; it issues guidelines around ensuring electrically safe workplaces.

 These testing and tagging Australian standards regulate the testing of 240V, 3 phase and low voltage electrical equipment.
 Regulations centre on the frequency of testing and tagging, inspection, testing specifications, and keeping records.
 It also includes equipment and appliances bought into workplaces – think battery and laptop chargers.
 In addition, they clarify who can carry out a test and tag service.